alternatea1first-netizen/Mental-health-chatbot/README.md

 2)People who have self-harming thoughts

-3) People whose freedom has been curatiled
+3)People whose freedom has been curatiled

 4)People who are in a bad mood

-5) Adressing stress
+5)Adressing stress

-6) Adressing anxiety
+6)Adressing anxiety

 7)Adressing relationship problems